Bryan0xFF/BayesClassifierIA/README.md

 # BayesClassifierIA
-Implementation of Bayes classifier using Java-Naive-Bayes-Classifier
+Implementation of Bayes Naive Classifier

-#this proyect uses Java-Naive-Bayes-Classifier implementation.
+This proyect uses Java-Naive-Bayes-Classifier implementation.

 More can be found @ https://github.com/ptnplanet/Java-Naive-Bayes-Classifier